You are currently viewing English Idioms Starting with ‘Q’

 Justifications:

 This is an idiom because it refers to a clever or humorous remark that demonstrates a person's wit, where "wit" is not simply the literal sense of being clever, but refers to an intellectual ability to make clever, often humorous remarks.
-The phrase as a whole suggests that the remark reflects intelligence or humor, not just a literal "quip."
+The idiom as a whole suggests that the remark reflects intelligence or humor, not just a literal "quip."

 Origin: